 Be mindful of the fact that if any documentation is absent or incomplete, the application as a whole will be rejected.

-If possible, accompany your planning permission application with a detailed digital model of your proposed building (or modification).
-BIM models in particular can be great for showing how the finished project will look in its surroundings, and whether it will comply with all applicable regulations.
+- Provide detailed building models: If possible, accompany your planning permission application with a detailed digital model of your proposed building (or modification).
+BIM models can be great for showing how the finished project will look in its surroundings and whether it will comply with all applicable regulations.

-Your job is to convince the local council that you have taken into account and carefully considered all applicable rules and requirements.
+- Demonstrate your understanding of the rules: Your job is to convince the local council that you have considered and carefully considered all applicable rules and requirements.
 From accessibility to sustainability to health and safety, a demonstration of compliance and understanding holds the key to a successful application.